 This trip is rich in opportunity for fishermen and non-fishermen.
 There are enormous opportunities each day for riding and hiking and exploring.
 Of course, the trip is designed for an exceptional fly fishing experience and you will not find anything similar in North America.
-Each lay over (non traveling) day is set up for fishing a different stretch of river, and on most travel days you'll have the opportunity to fish in the afternoon as well.
+The hiking and riding along the Chinese Wall are an incredibly unique and rare opportunity and you will have a lot of options for both.

 Of particular interest, due to the absolute remote nature of the Bob Marshall, there is zero light polution, and near perfectly clear skies.
 The deep evening star gazing is intensely beautful, where you can see brilliantly our evening constellations, the Milky Way galaxy, and numerous shooting stars.
 This is a unique and rare opportunity to see our night time sky in a way you've not seen it before.
 The days are long out here, so plan on staying up late as sunset is about 10pm.